ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 ## alpn

 This key indicates the set of supported protocols ({{SVCB}} Section 6.1).
-There is no default protocol, so the `no-default-alpn` key does not apply.
+There is no default protocol, so the `no-default-alpn` key does not apply, and the `alpn` key MUST be present.

 If the protocol set contains any HTTP versions (e.g. "h2", "h3"), then the record indicates support for DNS over HTTPS {{!DOH=RFC8484}}, and the "dohpath" key MUST be present ({{dohpath}}).
 All keys specified for use with the HTTPS record are also permissible, and apply to the resulting HTTP connection.